haulaah/IR-DATASET/README.md

 # LLM-IR-Dataset

 This repository contains a synthetic Incident Response Process Activities and Communication data Log dataset generated using an LLM.
-An exisiting anonymised publicly available Incident managament Process Log dataset was augmented to include additional fields and textual data.

 ## Dataset Description

-The dataset includes detailed records of various Incident Response cases, corresponding actions, processes, and communication.
-Each record represents an individual incident and contains information relevant to the response actions and resolution of security incidents.
+The dataset includes detailed records of different unique Incident Response cases, corresponding actions, processes, and communication data.

 ### Field Description

--number: incident identifier; <br>
+-**number**: incident identifier; <br>
 -incident state: eight levels controlling the incident management process transitions from opening until closing the case;<br>
 -active: boolean attribute that shows whether the record is active or closed/canceled;<br>
 -reassignment_count: number of times the incident has the group or the support analysts changed;<br>